dvn/dvn-sourceforge2github/dvn-dev-on-github/quickstart/index.md

 - internal-api.jar

 by clicking on "Add JAR/Folder", then selecting each jar in the .../glassfish/modules directory of your 3.1.2 installation.
 (For example, /Applications/NetBeans/glassfish-3.1.2/glassfish/modules).
 Leave the "Package" box unchecked for each of these.

+## Pushing your commits to GitHub

+By following the instructions above, you should be in the "develop" branch, which is where we want to make commits as we work toward the next release.

+You can verify which branch you are on by clicking Team then "Repository Browser".

+You should see `dvn [develop]` at the root of the tree and **develop** in bold under Branches -> Local

+After making your commit, push it to GitHub by clicking Team -> Remote -> Push, then Next (to use your configured remote repository), then checking **develop** and Finish.

+Your commit should now appear on GitHub in the develop branch: https://github.com/IQSS/dvn/commits/develop

+Your commit should **not** appear in the master branch on GitHub: https://github.com/IQSS/dvn/commits/master  .
+Not yet anyway.
+Remember, we only merge commits into master when we are ready to release.

+## Switching to the master branch to merge commits from the develop branch

+We should really only need to switch from the develop branch to the master branch as we prepare for a release.

+First, we check out the master branch by clicking Team -> Git -> Branch -> Switch to Branch.

+Change Branch to "origin/master" and check the box for "Checkout as New Branch" and fill in "master" as the "Branch Name" to match the name of the branch we're switching to.
+Then click "Switch".

+Now, in the Git Repository Browser (from Team -> Repository Browser) the root of the tree should say `dvn [master]` and you should see two branches under Branches -> Local. **master** should be in bold and develop should not.

+FIXME: explain how to merge commits into master for a final release (and how to tag the release)